Long Division

 Long Division with Decimals

 Long division with decimals can be easily done just like the normal division.
+We just need to keep in mind the decimals and keep copying them as they come.
 For more details about long division with decimals, visit the Dividing Decimals page.

 - The remainder is always smaller than the divisor.